 Knowing how fast that can change, Joanne replied:

-The Wind sloped out of the City Bowl at 4.35am that morning – he may have mumbled that it was for a pack of cigarettes or a carton of soya milk – depends on who was listening, just before it went silent.
+Wind sloped out of the City Bowl at 4.35am that morning (mumbling something about a pack of cigarettes or a carton of soya milk, depends who was listening) just before it went silent.

-Somewhere between Woodstock and Rondebosch he shed his fatherly disguise, and ran through his Halloween scales.
+Somewhere between Woodstock and Rondebosch he shed his fatherly disguise, and started humming and whistling through his Halloween scales.

-By the time he rode into Newlands on the back of morning traffic, no-one in the City Bowl would’ve known him.
-And as Claremont started work, he was there: Wind was working their streets like an acrobat on badly-cut street drugs – swirling, whirling, menacing…
+By the time he rode into Newlands on the back of morning traffic, no-one in the City Bowl even remembered him.
+But, as Claremont started its day, he was there: Wind was working their streets like an acrobat on too much coffee and bad news – swirling, whirling, menacing…